nhs-t10/scoutbot/readme.md

 `match` input info for a team's performance within a match

+`sheet` export all meet's data to a spreadsheet

 ##Facebook Login
 set your environment variables `SCOUT_EMAIL` and `SCOUT_PASSWORD` in your bash profile.
 Also, create a facebook page and set `SCOUT_ID` to its id (in the about section).
 You must message that page.